interledger/web-monetization-tools/README.md

 Inspired by platforms like BuyMeACoffee and Patreon, these tools prioritize accessibility, ease of use, and low technical barriers to adoption.
 They allow publishers with a Web Monetization-enabled wallet to easily customize and generate embeddable components by inserting a simple script into their website’s HTML.

-If you are curious about the Publisher tools architecture , then follow this [link](https://github.com/interledger/web-monetization-tools/blob/25fff6ab48b052ac1190cf3734cb96aba99ed9a2/docs/flow.png?raw=true).
+For additional information, check out the [publisher tools architecture diagram](https://github.com/interledger/web-monetization-tools/blob/25fff6ab48b052ac1190cf3734cb96aba99ed9a2/docs/flow.png?raw=true).

 ### New to Interledger?